tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver04/README.txt

 ================================================================================

 village.h
-  declaration of a structure stVillage that describes one village;
+  declaration of a structure stVillage that describes one village:
   ID, name, geographical coordinates

 household.h
-  declaration of a structure stVillage that describes one household;
+  declaration of a structure stVillage that describes one household:
-  ID, name, type (0 or 1),number of Persons, village it belongs to and required interview time
+  ID, name, type (0 or 1), number of Persons, village it belongs to and required interview time

 interviewer.h